vera-institute/incarceration-trends/README.md

 ## License

-By downloading the Dataset, you hereby agree to all of the terms specified in this [license](https://github.com/vera-institute/incarceration_trends/blob/master/License.md).
+By downloading the data, you hereby agree to all of the terms specified in this [license](https://github.com/vera-institute/incarceration_trends/blob/master/License.md).

 ## Endmatter